NESCent/phylocommons/README.md

 You'll also need [OpenLink Virtuoso](http://virtuoso.openlinksw.com/) installed, which is used to store the trees.

+Virtuoso needs to be configured to be able to load trees from a directory called "treestore" inside your temporary file directory - on Unix systems, this will be /tmp/treestore.
+Add this directory to the DirsAllowed parameter in Virtuoso's virtuoso.ini configuration file.
+It should look something like this:

+    DirsAllowed                     = ., /usr/share/virtuoso/vad, /tmp/treestore

 ### Installation

 Clone the repository and initialize the submodules: